pouchdb-community/socket-pouch/README.md

 var db = new PouchDB('mydb', {adapter: 'socket', url: 'ws://localhost:80'});
 ```

-SocketPouch a custom PouchDB adapter that proxies all PouchDB API calls to another PouchDB running on the server in Node.js.
+A PouchDB adapter that proxies all database API calls to another PouchDB running on the server in Node.js.
 The communication mechanism is [Engine.io](https://github.com/Automattic/engine.io), the famous core of [Socket.io](http://socket.io/).

 This means that instead of syncing over HTTP, SocketPouch syncs over WebSockets.
 Thanks to Engine.io, it falls back to XHR polling in browsers that don't support WebSockets.

-SocketPouch has two parts:
+The socket-pouch library has two parts:

 * **A Node.js server**, which can create local PouchDBs or proxy to a remote CouchDB.
 * **A JavaScript client**, which can run in Node.js or the browser.

-SocketPouch passes [the full PouchDB test suite](https://travis-ci.org/nolanlawson/socket-pouch).
+This adapter passes [the full PouchDB test suite](https://travis-ci.org/nolanlawson/socket-pouch).
 It requires PouchDB 5.0.0+.

 Usage
 ---